Phase III offensive: II Corps

-On the morning of 18 August a battalion from the 101D Regiment attacked Dak Seang Camp in northwest Kon Tum Province.
+On the morning of 18 August, a battalion from the 101D Regiment attacked Dak Seang Camp in northwest Kon Tum Province.
 The CIDG defenders repelled the assault, killing 35 PAVN and capturing 11.
 The following day, PAVN gunners hit the camp with mortar and recoilless rifle fire.

-On 20 August a battalion from the 24th Regiment assaulted an ARVN firebase on Highway 14 22 km north of Pleiku.
+On 20 August, a battalion from the 24th Regiment assaulted an ARVN firebase on Highway 14 22 km north of Pleiku.
 The ARVN repelled the assault killing 87 PAVN for the loss of 9 ARVN dead.

-On the night of 23–24 August PAVN/VC artillery hit more than thirty locations across II Corps.
+On the night of 23–24 August, PAVN/VC artillery hit more than thirty locations across II Corps.

-Also on the night of 23 August the 66th Regiment and the 20th Sapper Battalion gathered near Duc Lap Camp in preparation for their attack on the base while the 320th Regiment established a blocking position on Highway 14 northeast of Duc Lap to intercept allied ground units.
-In the ensuing Battle of Duc Lap from 24 to 27 August the assault would be repelled for the loss of over 700 PAVN, 114 ARVN and 7 U.S. killed.
+Also on the night of 23 August, the 66th Regiment and the 20th Sapper Battalion gathered near Duc Lap Camp in preparation for their attack on the base while the 320th Regiment established a blocking position on Highway 14 northeast of Duc Lap to intercept allied ground units.
+In the ensuing Battle of Duc Lap from 24 to 27 August the assault would be repelled for the loss of over 700 PAVN, 114 ARVN and 7 US killed.

 Aftermath

-By the end of August the US claimed that the PAVN/VC had lost approximately 8700 killed in the offensive.
+By the end of August, the US claimed that the PAVN/VC had lost approximately 8,700 killed in the offensive.
 General Abrams told his subordinates on 24 August that "He’s [the PAVN/VC] a prisoner of his own damn strategy, and he can’t find a good way out.
 He can’t admit it–that’s impossible for him."
 Abrams correctly predicted that the PAVN/VC would stagger their attacks across the various fronts to keep the offensive going for as long as possible, but that their strategy was hopeless given their declining capabilities.

-The US claimed that the PAVN/VC lost 16,578 soldiers in August and a further 13,163 in September, while U.S. losses over the same period were over 700 dead and an unknown number of ARVN/Allied troops although not all of these were involved in the Phase III offensive.
+The US claimed that the PAVN/VC lost 16,578 soldiers in August and a further 13,163 in September, while US losses over the same period were over 700 dead and an unknown number of ARVN/Allied troops although not all of these were involved in the Phase III offensive.
 MACV regarded the offensive as a "dismal failure" that had "foundered from the outset" indicating that the PAVN were approaching exhaustion.